SilkRose/Pony/stories/scrap-story/scrap-story.md

 Oxide pulled her wagon off the scale and down the ramp on the other side.
 She continued to the unloading spot as she passed a massive wall on her left and a giant pile of scrap on her right.
 The wall was fifteen ponies tall, and the scrap pile was twenty.

 She continued back into the yard and found the unloading spot.
 It was a divot in the ever-expanding pile of scrap.
 There were already two ponies there, unloading.
 Oxide went in between them and backed her wagon up to the pile.
 The pony on her left was an earth pony, and they were standing in their wagon unloading by pushing the scrap out of the back with the tailgate down.
 The pony on her right was a pegasus.
 She was grabbing her scrap and flying out of her wagon to drop it on the pile.
-[IT IS BEST TO KEEP PRONOUNS CONSISTENT]

 Oxide settled in and put her own tailgate down.
 She levitated each piece out one at a time, placing it at the bottom of the pile.
 As she unloaded, she paused occasionally to look around.
 There was so much stuff in the pile that it was almost overwhelming.
 It had everything she had been bringing with her today, and a lot more.